Kazunoko: First Nations food source

-In the Bristol Bay (east extreme of Bering Sea) area including Togiak and nearby communities, (Note: (Wright & Chythlook 1985) employs the term "Togiak district".) the Yup'ik Eskimo also traditionally engaged in fishing herring and gathering their eggs.
+In the Bristol Bay (east extreme of Bering Sea) area including Togiak and nearby communities, (Note: (Wright & Chythlook 1985) employs the term "Togiak district".) the Yup'ik also traditionally engaged in fishing herring and gathering their eggs.
 The spawn on kelp (Central Alaskan Yupʼik: qaryaq, (Note: (Wright & Chythlook 1985) writes that "herring spawn-on-kelp" is melucuaq, but according to the Yup'ik dictionary, the herring egg in singular is melucuaq or qaarsaq whereas the plural or the egg skein (kazunoko) collectively would be elquaq, and "herring egg on kelp" is qaryaq.)) are preserved frozen, salted, or dried, and customarily eaten with seal oil.
 (Note: The (Wright & Chythlook 1985) paper survey concentrates on residents of "Togiak district" (Togiak, Twin Hills, Manokotak, Aleknagik, Dillingham, Clark's Point).)
 Yup'ik communities on Nelson Island (Alaska) (Note: Tununak, Newtok, Toksook Bay, Nightmute.) also go out to sea to collect spawn on kelp.
 Although residents say they usually consume these quickly, they may preserve spawn on kelp packed in seal oil, inside a sealskin poke (puuq), as they do with preserve herrings.
-(Note: Storing herring in seal oil inside pokes is common also to Iñupiat Eskimo interviewed in Shishmaref, Alaska.)
-The Bering Strait zone is generally Iñupiat Eskimo country, but an informant from Stebbins (which was settled by Nelson Islanders) stated that the collection of spawn on kelp (Yup'ik, Neson-Stebbins subdialect: ellquat) is a time honored tradition.
+(Note: Storing herring in seal oil inside pokes is common also to Iñupiat interviewed in Shishmaref, Alaska.)
+The Bering Strait zone is generally Iñupiat country, but an informant from Stebbins (which was settled by Nelson Islanders) stated that the collection of spawn on kelp (Yup'ik, Neson-Stebbins subdialect: ellquat) is a time honored tradition.
 (Note: In this dialect, dried herring roe is called imlaat.
 Cf. glossary.)
 The Iñupiat of the region also gather and consume herring egg.